Ureterocele Workup

 Historically, IVP has been the most useful study in diagnosis of ureterocele, although presently most ureteroceles are diagnosed by ultrasound.
 See the image below.

-Intravenous urogram demonstrating left hydroureteronephrosis due to a ureterocele represented by the round filling defect located at the left base of the bladder (Courtesy of Steven Kraus, MD, Cincinnati, Ohio) Intravenous pyelography is useful for delineating renal anatomy and providing a subjective estimation of relative renal function.
+Intravenous pyelography is useful for delineating renal anatomy and providing a subjective estimation of relative renal function.
 The following may be seen on IVP:

-- Hydronephrosis, revealing dilatation of collecting system
+Hydronephrosis, revealing dilatation of collecting system

-- Hydronephrotic upper pole displacing the lower pole moiety laterally and inferiorly (ie, the "drooping lily")
+Hydronephrotic upper pole displacing the lower pole moiety laterally and inferiorly (ie, the "drooping lily")

-- Ureteral displacement by the hydroureter or hydronephrotic upper pole moiety
+Ureteral displacement by the hydroureter or hydronephrotic upper pole moiety

-Magnetic resonance imaging
+Magnetic resonance imaging and computed tomography

 MRI is an excellent anatomical study for evaluating rare cases with suspected dysplastic, nonfunctioning, ectopic renal moieties and ectopic ureteral insertion.

-CT scanning of the abdomen and pelvis provides additional clues for diagnosing simple or ectopic ureterocele in adults when renal ultrasonography findings are equivocal.
+CT scanning of the abdomen and pelvis provides additional clues for diagnosing simple or ectopic ureterocele in adults when kidney ultrasonography findings are equivocal.
 CT can reveal the presence of a duplicated collecting system, hydronephrotic upper pole segment, and dysplastic upper pole moiety.
 It is an excellent tool to detect ureteral calculi; however, abnormal ureteral anatomy and ureteral dilatation are better imaged with MRI.

-Diagnostic Procedures
+Procedures

-- These are endoscopic procedures that allow direct inspection and examination of the lower urinary tract, as well as the female genitalia.
+Cystoscopy, vaginoscopy, or retrograde pyelography are endoscopic procedures that allow direct inspection and examination of the lower urinary tract, as well as the female genitalia.
+Considerations are as follows:

-- For optimal demonstration of a ureterocele, one must examine the bladder when it is both full and empty.
+For optimal demonstration of a ureterocele, one must examine the bladder when it is both full and empty

-- If clinically indicated, the ureterocele may be treated with endoscopic incision or unroofing in the same setting.
+If clinically indicated, the ureterocele may be treated with endoscopic incision or unroofing in the same setting

 Histologic Findings